allenai/allenact/projects/tutorials/minigrid_tutorial.md

 ![training curves](./minigrid_train.png)

 If everything went well, the `valid` success rate should converge to 1 and the mean episode length to a value below 4.
 (For perfectly uniform sampling, the expectation for the optimal policy is 3.75 steps.)
+Since this is RL, if the run failed to converge to the optimal policy, we can just try to re-run, for example with a different seed.
 The validation curves should looks similar to

 ![validation curves](./minigrid_valid.png)

 # Testing

-The start date of the experiment, in `YYYY-MM-DD_HH-MM-SS` format, is used as the name of one of the subfolders in the path to the checkpoints saved under the output folder.
+The training start date for the experiment, in `YYYY-MM-DD_HH-MM-SS` format, is used as the name of one of the subfolders in the path to the checkpoints, saved under the output folder.
 In order to test for a specific experiment, we need to pass its date with the option `-t EXPERIMENT_DATE`:

 ```bash